Ballygawley bus bombing

-The Ballygawley bus bombing was a roadside bomb attack by the Provisional Irish Republican Army (IRA) on a bus carrying British soldiers in Northern Ireland.
-It occurred in the early hours of 20 August 1988 in the townland of Curr near Ballygawley, County Tyrone.
+On 20 August 1988, a roadside bomb attack was carried out by the Provisional Irish Republican Army (IRA) on a bus carrying British soldiers in Northern Ireland.
+It occurred in the townland of Curr near Ballygawley, County Tyrone.
 The attack killed eight soldiers and wounded 28.
 In the wake of the bombing, the British Army began ferrying its troops in and out of County Tyrone by helicopter.

 Background

 The Irish Times reported that "This stretch of road has been a favourite ambush spot for successive generations of IRA men since the 1920s".
 The Provisional IRA had been attacking British Army patrols and convoys with roadside bombs regularly since the beginning of the Troubles in the early 1970s.
 Most of these attacks took place in rural parts of Northern Ireland; especially eastern and southern County Tyrone (where the IRA's Tyrone Brigade was active) and southern County Armagh (heartland of the South Armagh Brigade).
 In August 1979, the IRA ambushed a British Army convoy with two large roadside bombs near Warrenpoint, killing eighteen soldiers.
 This was the deadliest attack on the British Army in Northern Ireland during the Troubles.
 In December 1979, four more British soldiers were killed on Ballygawley Road in the Dungannon land mine attack.
 In May 1981, five British soldiers were killed when their Saracen APC was ripped apart by a roadside bomb at Altnaveigh, County Armagh.
 In July 1983, four UDR soldiers were killed when their vehicle struck an IRA landmine near Ballygawley, County Tyrone.
 In December 1985, the Tyrone IRA launched an assault on the police barracks in Ballygawley, shooting dead two officers and destroying the barracks with a bomb.

 In June 1988, six off-duty British soldiers were killed when an IRA bomb exploded underneath their van in Lisburn.
 It had been attached to the van as they were taking part in a charity marathon.